-Before we sum up and briefly describe the Thai Massage schools and training centers that are most suitable for Western Thai Massage students, let’s first quickly define what exactly Westerners are.
+Before we sum up and briefly describe the Thai Massage schools and training centers in Thailand that are most suitable for Western Thai Massage students, let’s first quickly define what exactly Westerners are.

 Although there are some conflicting definitions, notably about South-America (Latin America), it basically comes down to the peoples from North-America (USA and Canada), Europe, Australasia (Australia and New Zealand), and parts of South-America.